thingsdb/ThingsDocs/v1/content/collection-api/enum_info.md

 `modified_at` | [Time Stamp](https://wikipedia.org/wiki/Unix_time) when the enum is last modified or `nil` if never modified.
 `name` | Enum's name.
 `members` | Array with arrays containing two strings, the name and value.
+`methods` | Object with methods where the key is the method name and the value an object containing information about the closure.

 This function does *not* generate a [change](../../overview/changes).